polterguy/magic/plugins/magic.lambda.git/README.md

 **Notice** - The primary argument to all slots is always the node value.
 Optional arguments must be provided as child nodes.
 Folder paths are required to start with `/` and end with `/`.

+**Notice** - The given folder must itself be the repository root.
+Git's normal upward repository discovery is disabled, implying a folder that isn't itself a repo throws instead of silently resolving to an enclosing ancestor repository.

 ## GitHub authentication (HTTPS)

 If you use HTTPS for GitHub, the slots will inject a per-command `Authorization` header using values from